QuickBooks Blog

 This equation states that the assets of your business are always equal to the sum of the owner’s capital and the claims of the outsiders.

-Thus, each transaction of your business takes place in such a way that this equality between the two sides of the accounting equation is always maintained.
+As a result, each transaction of your business takes place in such a way that this equality between the two sides of the accounting equation is always maintained.
 That is, at any point in time, the resources or the assets of your business must equate to the claims of owners and outsiders.
+This is because owners and the outsiders are the ones who go in for providing such resources.

 Classification of General Ledgers

-Typically, there are three different types of Ledgers that you can prepare.
-These include:
+Typically, there are three different types of ledgers that you can prepare, these include:

-• Debtors Ledger or Sales Ledgers
+Debtors Ledger or Sales Ledgers

-Thus, it contains a collection of accounts associated with your customers.
-Further, it showcases the amount your customers owe to you or the amount that is yet to be received from them.
+It contains a collection of accounts associated with your customers and showcases the amount that is yet to be received from your customers.
+In addition to this, it also records the goods that your customers return.

 • Date of Sale